 I am a social and cultural historian of nineteenth and twentieth-century Britain, with particular focus on the impact of war and empire on popular culture.

-Past work included teaching contracts at Lancaster, Manchester Metropolitan University, UCLAN, Nottingham, and the University of Manchester.
-He was also Research Associate on the AHRC-funded ‘A Cultural History of English Pantomime’; a project that has led to an ongoing collaboration with the Victoria and Albert Museum.
+Pete joined Loughborough in 2015.
+Prior to that, he held teaching posts at Lancaster, Manchester Metropolitan University, UCLAN, Nottingham, and the University of Manchester.
+He was also Research Associate on the AHRC-funded ‘A Cultural History of English Pantomime’.

+Pete holds a Senior Fellowship from the Higher Education Academy.
 His interest in pedagogy developed from his experience teaching in secondary schools.
-He regularly attends and speaks at events concerned with best practice in the learning and teaching of History in Higher Education.
+He regularly attends and speaks at events concerned with best practice in the learning and teaching of History in schools and in higher education.

-He retains a keen interest in the historical interrelationships of religion and activism and has delivered a number of public lectures on histories of pacifism generally and the contentious history of the white poppy in particular.
+He retains a keen interest in the historical interrelationships of religion and activism and has delivered several public lectures on histories of pacifism generally and the contentious history of the white poppy in particular.

-He contributes to several team-taught modules at Loughborough and is convenor of the first-year module What is History?
+Pete contributes to several team-taught modules at Loughborough.
+He leads the first-year skills module What is History? and the Making of Modern Britain.
 His second-year module, Victorian Values Reconsidered, examines nineteenth-century histories of politics, gender, race, sexuality, and religion.
-For third years, he offers a module on Empire, War, and Popular Culture which makes extensive uses of online primary resources.
+For third years, he offers a sources-based module on Empire, War, and Popular Culture which incorporates extensive training in the use of online primary resources.

 - Citizenship, Nation, Empire: the Politics of History Teaching in England, c.1870-1930 (Manchester University Press, 2015).